nitishdayal/notes/angular2/guide/02_SETUP.md

   **Leave comments on the top of each file to remind yourself what it's there for** so you can come back to it when you're ready.
 They're there for a reason.

-But, once again, if your goal is to understand the core concepts of Angular 2, they are not necessary.
-All you really need is the `app/` directory sans the spec.ts file, `index.html`, `node_modules` (which will appear after running npm install), `package.json`, and the configuratin files for SystemJS, the TypeScript compiler, and TSLint.
+But, once again, if your goal is to learn the core concepts of Angular 2, they are not necessary.
+All you really need is the `app/` directory sans the spec.ts file, `index.html`, `node_modules/` directory (which will appear after running npm install), `package.json`, and the configuration files for SystemJS, the TypeScript compiler, and TSLint.